 An action-based sensory room can benefit from color.
 Using color can encourage movement and action!
 Let's look at colors and some of their properties:

-Black: The color black relates to the hidden, the secretive and the unknown and, as a result, it creates an air of mystery.
+Back: The color black relates to the hidden, the secretive, and the unknown, and, as a result, it creates an air of mystery.
 It keeps things bottled up inside, hidden from the world.
 Teens tend to prefer black as it's a time when they are pulling away to find their own direction.
 Black can provide a great backdrop for your sensory room lighting.

 Green: Green is the master color.
 It is refreshing and cool.
 It connects us to nature and our environment.
 Green can also be playful and using green can be a great tool in your therapy clinic.